 A parent or other responsible adult must be present in the home during the instruction session.
 If the parent or guardian fails to provide proper chaperonage, the instruction session shall be canceled.

 Textbooks shall be furnished by the school where the student is enrolled.
-When appropriate. additional coursework will be provided through the Curriculum Department..
+When appropriate. additional coursework will be provided through the Teaching and Learning Department..

 Jordan District shall provide teachers, textbooks, and instructional materials for students confined to approved non-accredited facilities.

 Students enrolled in Jordan District and later assigned to hospitals with accredited educational programs shall be serviced in one of two ways:

 Withdrawn from Jordan School District and transferred to the accredited institution which will provide teachers, textbooks and instructional materials.

 Assigned to Valley High (Home & Hospital) but serviced at the facility by an accredited institution under a contract with Jordan School District based upon a daily pro-rated amount of the WPU.
 Teachers, textbooks, and instructional materials shall be provided by the institution under contract.

 Grades and Credit for School Attendance

 Students who are receiving Home and Hospital Instruction shall be counted as attending school.

 Secondary teachers must prepare assignment sheets for students in their classes who are receiving Home and Hospital Instruction.
 Teachers are accountable to provide Utah State Core curriculum educational services.
 Substitute assignments will be provided if the regular class activities cannot be completed at home.
 Upon consultation with the school administration, the teacher can give the student an "incomplete" for the course when it cannot be appropriately taught through Home and Hospital Instruction.
 In this case, the District would provide an opportunity for the student to make up the missed credit through an alternative class or program.
 Because of limited instructional time, the Home and Hospital Instruction Program is designed to help students maintain credit.